 The research turned into a full blog post, linked here.

 With the discovery of paintings Olive Beech, of Beechcraft fame, had given to a Celeste and John Patton, Chris read through contemporary newspaper mentions of the couple as well as mentions on Ancestry.com to figure out how she would have known the two and why she gave them the painting.
 Although nothing was telling, the couple did live interesting lives and the painting they received was from an interesting project.
 Details are here.

-Projects Constructed by Chris
+Other Projects by Chris

 Interactive: Fairbairn Crane

 Chris built this interactive crane for the public library's summer celebration (theme: "Build a Better World").
 He intentionally designed it to be cheap but durable, made mainly of layered cardboard.
 To give it appealing aesthetics, it was modeled after the graceful shape of a Fairbairn steam crane and featured both a hoist and hydraulic swinging arm.
 More pictures here.